Recovering Structured Data From Superimposed Non-Linear Measurements

 where $h_1 ,\dots, h_M \in \R$ are \emph{unknown} scalar factors.
 The task of recovering both $\grtr \in \R^n$ and $\h \coloneqq (h_1 ,\dots, h_M) \in \R^M$ is actually a \emph{bilinear inverse problem}.
 Such problems typically occur in blind reconstruction tasks where the linear system model is not precisely known, for instance, in non-coherent sporadic communication \cite{Jung2014}.
 Taking the lifting perspective, this can be regarded as recovery of the outer product $\grtr\h^\T \in \R^{n \times M}$ from linear observations.
-Since the factors of such a rank-one matrix may enjoy additional structure, e.g., if $\grtr$ is sparse, estimation via convex programming becomes a difficult challenge.
-In fact, Oymak et al. pointed out in \cite{Oymak2015} that minimizing fixed convex combinations of multiple regularizers (e.g., low-rank and sparsity) does not lead to the optimal sample complexity.
-Under certain further restriction, it has turned out that iterative methods can break this bottleneck \cite{lee2016powerfac}, particularly in the situation of blind deconvolution \cite{ahmed2014blinddeconv,Lee2017}, which often serves as a prototypical example.
+Since the factors of such a rank-one matrix may enjoy additional structure, e.g., if $\grtr$ is $s$-sparse, estimation via convex programming becomes a difficult challenge.
+For example, Oymak et al.\ showed in \cite{Oymak2015} that minimizing fixed convex combinations of multiple regularizers (promoting both low-rankness and sparsity) leads to a sampling rate of $m = \asympfaster{\min\{n + M, s \cdot M\}}$, which is in fact suboptimal.\footnote{We note that this rate is still slightly better than the one achieved by Theorem~\ref{thm:results:lifting}, which is due to the missing nuclear norm penalty in the lifting method \eqref{eq:lifting:l1l2lasso}.
+However, such an additional constraint could be easily incorporated by our extensions presented in Section~\ref{sec:extensions}, leading to the same sampling rate as in \cite{Oymak2015}.} Under certain further restriction, it has turned out that iterative methods can break this bottleneck \cite{lee2016powerfac}, particularly in the situation of blind deconvolution \cite{ahmed2014blinddeconv,Lee2017}, which often serves as a prototypical example.
 However, the actual issue of this paper is even more tough, since the model of \eqref{eq:intro:measurements} includes non-linear distortions that are not covered by the traditional setup of \eqref{eq:intro:bilinearmodel}.

-For these reasons, a main contribution of this work is a verification that recovery from non-linear \emph{and} distributed observations is still achievable by simple Lasso estimators, whereby many known theoretical guarantees do naturally translate into this combined setting.
+For these reasons, a key objective of this work is a verification that recovery from non-linear \emph{and} distributed observations is still achievable by simple Lasso estimators, whereby many known theoretical guarantees do naturally translate into this combined setting.